-The iPhone XS Max and it’s bretheren the XS and XR are fascinating devices.
-Employing intelligent and dynamic digital signal processing, the latest generation iPhones can generate images that seem to be beyond the ability of the optics and sensor alone.
+The iPhone XS Max, iPhone XS and iPhone XR are truly fascinating devices.
+Featuring intelligent and dynamic digital signal processing, the latest generation iPhones can generate images that appear to be beyond the ability of the optics and sensor alone.
 Of course, that’s exactly the beauty and promise of computational imaging.

 More Than Meets The Eye

 While this may have “just” been a “S” year, the significance and impact of Apple’s clear direction towards sophisticated real time computational image processing should not be underestimated.
-Apple clearly believe that software is the future of the most popular camera in the world, and I couldn’t agree more.
+Apple clearly believe that software is the future of the most popular camera in the world.
+I couldn’t agree more.

 With the iPhone XS Max I was able to capture clean video in very low light conditions.
-Not only was it clean, it had more color information in dark parts of the image than any previous generation iPhone I have shot with.
+Furthermore, it had more color information in the shadows than any previous iPhone I have shot with.

 Here’s what I think is going on.